A round-up of everything I’ve been up to and the things I’ve enjoyed over the last season.

 Equipment: With the clock change last month and nights drawing in, I’ve found myself out in the dark often, and my Petzl Tikka+ headtorch has become one of the things I use most.
 As a lightweight lamp, with a red light, it’s great for moving around a ship at night or going on evening runs, however I think I might look into upgrading to something more powerful for hiking in the dark, like one from LED Lenser.

 Treats: Autumn always means mince pies.
 They’re usually available from around the time of my birthday in September, and I buy a selection from the different stores to work out which is my preferred mince pie for the season.
-I’m still in the testing stage this year, as I’ve been scoffing pastéis de nata in Portugal until recently.
+I’m still in the testing stage this year, as I’ve been scoffing pastéis de nata in Portugal until recently, along with my Bird and Wild seasonal blend coffee.

 I’m planning on a much quieter few months over the winter, spending time back up in northeast Scotland visiting friends and family.
 I’m hoping that there will be plenty of time to walk along the coast, and take a few trips into the mountains, around the projects I’ll be working on.